Immagoeat/evanslibcsharp/README.md

 # Evan's Library to C#
-Evanslib for C# is a great, more user-friendly way to code in C#
+Evanslib for C# is a great, more user-friendly way to code in C# The github will be more updated than the NuGet page, may be unstable or crash

+# Versions
+## Current version
+Evanslib is currently on version 1.1.1.
+In this version, error numbers are now integers and not strings

+## 1.1.0
+Default benchmark, goes up to version 1.1.1

 # Commands
 Here you will see a list of all the commands in Evanslib